Skip To Main Content

 Crockett County School Nutrition remains committed to providing safe, healthy, and enjoyable meals to our students.
 We thank you for the support that you have given to us over the last several years, and we look forward to continuing to do what we love most- feeding our children!

-(833) 256-1665 or (202) 690-7442; or
+2. Fax: (202) 690-7442; or

-Program.Intake@usda.gov
+3. Emailprogram.intake@usda.gov.

-This institution is an equal opportunity provider.
+USDA is an equal opportunity provider, employer, and lender.

 rainbow food picture